surniaulula/wpsso/readme.txt

 	* Added a `WpssoUtil->rename_options_by_ext()` method.
 	* Added a `WpssoUtil->rename_options_keys()` method.
 	* Added a `WpssoWpMeta->is_upgrade_options_required()` method.
+	* Added support for a new WPSSO_CACHE_DISABLE constant.
 	* Refactored the `WpssoWpMeta->upgrade_options()` method.
 	* Removed the `WpssoUtil->disable_cache_filters()` method.
 	* Removed the `WpssoUtil->rename_opts_by_ext()` method.